jmdeejay/netsuitebot/README.md

   make install_netsuitebot
   ```

+  On Mac, because we are saving a cronjob, you may need to approve the change.
+Click Ok.
+  > "ApplicationXYZ" would like to administer your computer.
+Administration can include
+  > modifying password, networking and system settings.

   Configurator should be executed automatically at the end of the installation.
   (You can always execute it manually by running the Configurator executable)